hrfee/jfa-go-wiki/content/docs/bots/discord.md

 ![bot permissions](/discord/6.jpg)

 ### 7: Copy the token
 Switch back to the "Bot" tab, and press the "Copy" button to copy the bot token.
-In jfa-go, go to Settings > Telegram, enable it, and paste the token into the "API Token" box.
+In jfa-go, go to Settings > Discord, enable it, and paste the token into the "API Token" box.
 Save and restart.

 ![copy token](/discord/7.jpg)
 ![paste here](/discord/8.jpg)